 What is Video Advertising?

-Video advertising is promotional content that plays before, during or after streaming content.
-Some marketing professionals also expand the video advertising definition to include display ads with video content, such as those that start playing when a person puts a mouse cursor over them and native video ads promoted on digital ad networks.
+It seems pretty obvious: Video advertising is promotional content that plays before, during, or after streaming content.
+However, some marketing professionals expand the video advertising definition to include display ads with video content, social media video ads, and native video ads promoted on websites, such as news sites, entertainment sites, or e-commerce sites.
+We’re going to take the broader definition, so keep that mind as you continue reading.

 The Current State of Video Advertising

-Stats like those indicate marketers must be exceptionally careful to create video ads the audience perceives as genuinely valuable and relevant.
+Stats like these, both the good and the bad, indicate that marketers must be exceptionally careful to create video ads the audience perceives as genuinely valuable and relevant.
 The placement of a video ad also matters, since the goal is to make any advertising content minimally disruptive.
 If an ad appears where there’s a natural break in the programming, such as before a presenter discusses a new topic, viewers may be more willing to tune in.
-More and more marketers are using advanced solutions like Outbrain Smartads Scroll-to-Watch and Click-to-Watch video ads, in which the viewer actively opts-in to watch, and regains control over the online experience they want to have.
-This directly contrasts with the intrusive and annoying nature of pre-roll video, and brings much better completion rates.
-Check out this case study to see how it works.

 Digital Video Advertising Trends

 The digital video world is not static.
 Experienced marketers know they must stay on top of new developments to understand what audiences want and need.
-Learn about four relevant trends to watch.
+Here are four current video advertising trends to focus your strategy.

-Advertisers need to remain aware of these shifts, especially if their companies show signs of pending budget cuts.
+Advertisers need to remain aware of this shift, especially if their companies show signs of pending budget cuts.
 Forgetting about video ads could cause them to fall behind competitors.

 What Type of Marketing KPIs Is Video Advertising Suited For?